Glass bead making: Dichroic glass beads

-Increasingly, dichroic glass is being used to produce high-end art beads.
+Dichroic glass is used to produce high-end art beads.
 Dichroic glass has a thin film of metal fused to the surface of the glass, resulting in a surface that has a metallic sheen that changes between two colors when viewed at different angles.
 Beads can be pressed, or made with traditional lampworking techniques.
 If the glass is kept in the flame too long, the metallic coating will turn silver and burn off.

 Furnace glass

-Italian glass blowing techniques such as latticinio and zanfirico are adapted here to make beads.
+Italian glass blowing techniques, such as latticinio and zanfirico, have been adapted make beads.
 Furnace glass uses large decorated canes built up out of smaller canes, encased in clear glass and then extruded to form the beads with linear and twisting stripe patterns.
 No air is blown into the glass.
 These beads require a large scale glass furnace and annealing kiln for manufacture.

 Lead crystal

-Lead crystal beads are machine cut and polished.
+Lead crystal beads are machine-cut and polished.
 Their high lead content makes them sparkle more than other glass, but also makes them inherently fragile.

 Other methods

 Lead glass (for neon signs) and, especially borosilicate is available in tubing, allowing for glass blown beads.
 (Soda-lime glass can be blown at the end of a metal tube, or, more commonly wound on the mandrel to make a hollow bead, but the former is unusual and the latter not a true mouth-blown technique.)
 In addition, beads can be fused from sheet glass or using ground glass.

 Modern Ghana has an industry in beads molded from powdered glass.
-Also in Africa, Kiffa beads are made in Mauritania, historically by women, using powdered glass that the bead maker usually grinds herself from commercially available glass seed beads and recycled glass.
+Also in Africa, Kiffa beads are made in Mauritania, historically by women, using powdered glass that the bead maker usually grinds from commercially available glass seed beads and recycled glass.

 Molded ground glass, if painted into the mold, is called pate de verre, and the technique can be used to make beads, though pendants and cabochons are more typical.
 Lampwork (and other) beads can be painted with glass paints.